 You know you’ve been meaning to do this…so get to work 🤣

 Grab one with a bazillion pieces, clear off a table and let it sit out as long as it takes to complete it.
 We love doing puzzles this way because we can sit down for a few minutes at a time and just walk away when we need a break…We just picked this one up and it’s going to take a while.

 Pull up that Pinterest board you’ve been saving recipes to for years now and start experimenting!

 Beat the boredom by making a photobook!
-Make them as family yearbooks, to commemorate your favorite vacay or as a mushy gift for your bf.
-Get $20 OFF when you create a photobook on Mixbook!
+Make them as family yearbooks, to commemorate your favorite vacation or as a mushy gift for your bf.

 With all the data we hoard these days our devices seem to fill up super fast…purge and organize the photos (and other unneeded data) on your laptop, phone, and other devices.